GImpact/g-impact.github.io/team/Jeongeun Yun.md

 ## Research Interests

-My current research focuses on understanding the seasonal to multi-year predictability of climate extremes, particularly marine and terrestrial heatwaves.
-I am also interested in the potential impacts of extreme heat on human health.
-Another key aspect of my work involves studying the dynamics and future changes in extratropical cyclones, as well as wind and precipitation extremes, with plans to include state-of-the-art climate models and AI in future studies.
+My current research focuses on understanding the impacts of ocean-atmosphere teleconnections on the multi-year predictability of terrestrial variables such as primary productivity, burned area, and soil carbon content.
+I am also interested in the effects of climate and environmental changes on carbon cycling from a biogeochemical perspective, as well as microbial activities and communities.
+In future studies, I plan to incorporate and develop biogeochemical and microbial dynamics within state-of-the-art Earth system models.

 ## Selected Publications